List of Muppets: Frackles

 Frackles are a classification of Muppet monsters.
 They first appeared in a television special called The Great Santa Claus Switch.
 They would then appear in later franchises, such as The Muppet Show.
-Characteristics of a Frackle include fur and toothy beaks.
-They are normally small in stature, but there are exceptions.
+Characteristics of a Frackle include fur and toothy or toothless beaks.
+They are normally small to medium size in stature, but there are exceptions.
 The Frackles became nameless, utility characters without personalities.
 They often changed appearance, performer, name and gender depending on the sketch and show.
 Gonzo originated as a Frackle living in a cigar box in The Great Santa Claus Switch.

 Penguins

 The Muppet version of the Penguins are often seen in various Muppet productions.

 While most of them are nameless, there had been some known Penguins that were named: